-- 8 medical doctors provide first aid and primary health care for refugees.
+- Medical doctors provide first aid and primary health care for refugees.

-- Doctors and staff identify and refer extremely vulnerable cases.
+- Medical teams and cultural mediators identify and refer extremely vulnerable cases.

-- Our team remains mobile and flexible, able to rapidly relocate to areas in greatest need.
+- Teams remain mobile and flexible, able to rapidly relocate to areas in greatest need.

-- RMF partners with local government and other NGOs such as UNHCR and MSF to support effective response.
+- RMF partners with national and local government, as well as multilateral organizations such as UNHCR and other NGOs to support a comprehensive and well-coordinated response.

-- RMF works with the Asylum Information Centre and Praxis to provide supplies such as food, water, clothing, and hygiene kits.
+- RMF works in collaboration with other organizations to provide supplies such as food, water, clothing, and hygiene kits.

-- We ensure understanding through Arabic and Farsi speaking interpreters and cultural mediators.
+- We ensure linguistic and cultural understanding through Arabic and Farsi speaking interpreters and cultural mediators.